jkenney0501/dbt_superstore_dim_model/README.md

     - I also like ot add a unit test for any logic that is considered advanced to test my assertions and catch any potential edge cases.
 In this exmaple, I unit test my date dimenesion becasue it is complex and \
       I want to ensure my users are getting the required functionality for date searches.

-**summary screensnip audit helper results snip**

-Generic Example that uses unique, not_null and accepted valuesat the stage layer:
+Generic Example that uses unique, not_null and accepted values at the stage layer:
 ```yml
 version: 2